 Be wary of any treatment option promising rapid results.
 Anorexia nervosa treatment takes time, and you may have to try multiple types of therapy before finding the best option for you.
 Guarantees of particular results aren’t possible with anorexia treatments, although it is possible to manage anorexia and experience sustained recovery effectively.

 Will Insurance Cover Anorexia Treatment?

-Usually less complicated is getting coverage for regular therapy sessions, with insurance providers treating this care as they would for any other mental health issue.
-Most types of health insurance should also cover any medications prescribed to an individual for symptoms of anorexia in the same way standard medications are covered.

 Insurance providers can further complicate matters by trying to dictate treatment options for patients even when the best option for a patient is a different option.
+However, getting coverage for regular therapy sessions is usually more straightforward.
+Most types of health insurance should also cover any medications prescribed to an individual for symptoms of AN in the same way standard medications are covered.

-While there is certainly room for improvement in the current system and legitimate causes for complaints, many people can get coverage for anorexia treatments through their insurance with enough effort.
+While there is certainly room for improvement in the current system and legitimate causes for complaints, many people can get coverage for anorexia treatments through their insurance with some amount of effort.

 Taking the First Step Toward Recovery

 Start by speaking to a mental health professional specializing in treating eating disorders.
-Depending on cost, availability, and your insurance, you may first need a referral from a more general mental health care professional, but this is often easy to get.
+Depending on cost, availability, and insurance, you may first need a referral from a more general mental health care professional, but this is often easy to get.
 From there, the professional can work with you on developing a treatment plan to help you get healthier, both physically and mentally.

 - Gorla K, Mathews M. (2005).
 Pharmacological Treatment of Eating Disorders.
 Psychiatry (Edgmont); 2(6):43-48.

 - Kass AE, Kolko RP, Wilfley DE.
 (2014).
 Psychological treatments for eating disorders.
 Current Opinion in Psychiatry; 26(6):549-55.

 - Anorexia.
 (2020).
 National Library of Medicine.
 Retrieved August 21, 2022.